What Is Teen Borderline Personality Disorder?

-Those who need Teen Borderline Personality Disorder treatment have extremely negative, distorted views of themselves, characterized by low feelings of self-worth, and this leads to problems creating and maintaining relationships with others.
+Those with Borderline Personality Disorder have extremely negative, distorted views of themselves, characterized by low feelings of self-worth, and this leads to problems creating and maintaining relationships with others.
 Though beliefs and behaviors stem from those feelings of inadequacy, often teens with the disorder will offend and ostracize others, because of their unpredictable behavior, moodiness, and occasional outbursts.

 What It Looks Like

 Teens with Borderline Personality Disorder think and behave in these ways compulsively.
 Therefore, they may be aware and even feel guilt over, the effects which their behavior has on others, and yet, nonetheless are unable to change or behave differently.
 This friction caused by negative compulsive behaviors and their resulting guilt can ultimately lead to even more negative feelings about themselves, and even Depression.

 Some of the specific symptoms that teens with Borderline Personality Disorder experience include, but are not limited to:

 - Reckless behaviors, including such things as sexual behaviors, driving, substance abuse, and spending money

 - Difficulty maintaining healthy long-term relationships

 - Inability to change behavior, despite multiple attempts

 There are considered to be four different subtypes of Borderline Personality Disorder, including:

 Characterized by Depression, a grave, serious demeanor, outbursts of anger, and reckless, harmful behavior